What Millennials Want From a Primary Care Physician, By the Numbers

 As an independent provider, you may not be able to adopt all of the facets of mobile health or the emergence of AI in your practice.
 However, by providing online chats, instant messaging or online booking tools offered directly from Google searches or your website, you can easily connect with the unique needs of this generation.

 Keeping up with the ever-changing health care landscape is difficult, but it’s important to find ways to incorporate technology-enabled conveniences that work for you and satisfy the demands of new generations of patients.
 Selecting the right EHR and other software solutions for your practice are important and can help you connect with patients of all ages.

-Have you looked into adding telemedicine video visits?
+Have you looked into adding telehealth video visits?
 Do you offer online patient scheduling, patient intake and multiple payment options?
 Contact Kareo to learn about these another other options for adding convenience to your patients' experience.